For such a basic piece of equipment, choosing a frying pan can be a surprisingly challenging task.

 The following remarks are taken from the most often repeated comments from verified purchasers on Amazon.

-The Mauviel M’Heritage 250C Frying Pan gets top marks for superb heat control, outstanding construction and material quality, and for being flat-out stunning to look at.
+The Mauviel M’Heritage M250C Frying Pan gets top marks for superb heat control, outstanding construction and material quality, and for being flat-out stunning to look at.

-Several reviewers comment about how responsive the 250C is to temperature changes.
+Several reviewers comment about how responsive the M250C is to temperature changes.
 It heats up and cools down quickly, and responds to even minor heat variations on the burner.

-A few purchasers have also made the recommendation that if you’re new to copper, turn the heat down to medium-low until you get the feel for just how fast its response time is.
+A few purchasers have also made the recommendation that if you’re new to copper, turn the heat down to medium-low until you get a feel for just how fast its response time is.

 Plus, the stainless steel lining offers the Goldilocks ideal – thin enough to maintain the thermal reactivity of the copper for perfect heat distribution, but thick enough to ensure it will last with repeated use.

-The pan itself cooks like a dream, with special appreciation for searing, de-glazing, and frying delicate eggs – everything cooks well in this pan, including a flambé.
+The pan itself cooks like a dream, with special appreciation noted by those who use it for searing, deglazing, and frying delicate eggs – everything cooks well in this pan, including a flambé.

-And while there are no common themes on the complaints side of the ledger, a remark worth repeating regards the weight of the cast iron handle – in a nutshell, it’s heavy.
-A couple of gentlemen said they didn’t have a problem with the handle’s weight, but pointed out that their slighter-built partners did.
+And while there are no common themes on the complaints side of the ledger, a remark worth repeating references the weight of the cast iron handle – in a nutshell, it’s heavy.
+A couple of reviewers said they didn’t have a problem with the handle’s weight, but pointed out that their slighter-built partners did.

 The Mauviel M’Heritage copper frying pan is truly a functional piece of art.